Bridge Program Frequently Asked Questions

 If not selected, we encourage you to take a writing course and/or math course over the summer at your local community college as preparation for your first year at UCSC.
 You are required to take a writing core course during your first quarter at UCSC.
 By taking a writing course over the summer at a community college, you will be introduced to university writing; this will ease your transition into university level writing and prepare you for success in your UCSC core course.
 University writing and math are much more challenging than high school writing and math.

-If selected to participate in the Bridge Program, you will be required to attend a pre-fall quarter component- the EOP Bridge Academy that will run Sunday, September 8- Wednesday, September 16, 2013.
-Following the Bridge Academy will commence the year long Bridge Program (September 2013-June 2014.)
+If selected to participate in the Bridge Program, you will be required to attend a 2-DAY BRIDGE PROGRAM WELCOME in the summer (July 20-22) and a pre-fall component called the EOP BRIDGE ACADEMY that will begin on Monday, September 15-Thursday, September 25, 2014.
+Following the Bridge Academy will commence the year-long Bridge Program (September 2014-June 2015.)

 6. Where will I live during Bridge Academy?
 Do I have to pay for my own housing?

 When you arrive in September, you will move into your permanent housing first (the college you are affiliated with and the dorm you will live in for your first year.
 You will receive an email from your college letting you know where you will be housed for the academic year.
-Ignore your assigned move in date, you will move in September for Bridge Academy (will provide you with actual date by July).
 Once you are all set up in your dorm, you will be asked to pack a small back pack with enough clothes, personal toiletries, and bedding that will get you through the first week of Bridge Academy.
-All Bridge students will be housed at College Ten for the one week.
+All Bridge students will be housed at College Ten for the duration of Bridge Academy.
 EOP covers your room and board for Bridge Academy so there is no cost to you.

 7. What happens during Bridge Academy?